Webhooks

 How to set up webhooks

-One of the popular ways to test webhooks outside your system is https://webhook.site/, but don’t leave it for production.
+• One popular way to test webhooks outside your system is Webhook.site, but don’t leave it for production.

 Events structure and message ID